 Grape Escapes Nova Scotia Wine Tours provides an escape to explore Nova Scotia’s wine country.
 Though most are wine tours, there’s also the Good Cheer Trail Tour which is what I joined.
 It’s a very unique tour that goes thru four types of alcohol: wine, beer, cider and spirits.

-Ok, so this isn’t exactly in Halifax, as the tour takes you to Annapolis Valley, but the tour takes off from Halifax so it’s still something to do in Halifax for wine and beer lovers! 🙂
+Ok, so this isn’t exactly in Halifax, as the tour takes you to Annapolis Valley, but the tour takes off from Halifax so it’s still part of things to do in Halifax for wine and beer lovers! 🙂

 We were picked up at 9:45am at the Marriott Harbourfront by our tour guide, Max, and off we went.
 Max is very knowledgeable about the industry and the city – it also helps that he studied History in University.
 He kept us informed and entertained throughout the one hour ride to Annapolis Valley.